-We started coding websites for businesses over 20 years ago.
-Times change but the basics of coding have not.
+We started coding websites for businesses in London over 20 years ago.
+Times change but the basics of web design have not.

-Over this time, we have discovered that most people frequently make the same 99% of mistakes.
+Over this time, we have discovered that many people frequently make the same mistakes.
 Just like in the fashion or energy industry, every few years there is trend, and not necessarily one that is a brilliant idea.

 Someone who is known says something is brilliant and within weeks, months, years - millions of people buy into the same idea.
 It's not until a few years on that they realise shell suits and flashing trainers are actually a bit of a stupid idea.